Graduate Study in Mathematical Sciences

 the Master of Science degree in Applied Probability and Statistics.

-The Department of Mathematical Sciences has over 40 faculty members and about 100
+The Department of Mathematical Sciences has about 40 faculty members and 100

 graduate students, half in doctoral program.